 Select a Nearby Landmark for Your Destination

-Pretty much everyone uses Waze since it works the best in Costa Rica so once you get in the car, you can tell the driver to put the landmark in Waze and have them drop you off where you need to go.
+Pretty much everyone uses Waze in Costa Rica so once you get in the car, you can tell the driver the closest landmark to your destination and have them drop you off where you need to go.

 There are Uber Drivers in the Wee Hours of the Morning

 We’ve needed to call Uber for early morning flights and had no problem getting one at 4 AM.
 So don’t worry too much if it’s late in the night or super early in the morning, we’ve never had a problem calling an Uber at 11 PM or 4 AM.